 “At least one signature has problems” Error in Adobe Reader

-Digital signatures can be used to protect and validate pdf documents shared by multiple parties
+Digital signatures can be used to protect and validate PDF documents

-‘At least one signature has problems’ – You may have encountered this error while trying to open a signed document on Adobe Acrobat Reader.
+‘At least one signature has problems’ – You may have encountered this error while opening a signed document on Adobe Acrobat Reader.

 It’s even more common if you’re trying to open and read documents digitally signed through electronic signature software and services like DocuSign.

 But what does this error actually mean and what can you do to fix it?
-In the following guide, we’ll explore what causes signature problems in Adobe Acrobat Reader and how you can fix them.
+In the following guide, we’ll explore what causes error messages in Adobe Acrobat Reader and how you can quickly fix them.

 How do I get rid of “At least one signature is invalid”?